Virtual Edmond is a program designed to serve families who desire:

 Will My Child Be in Front of a Screen All Day?

-No. We estimate that Virtual Edmond will require students to spend 3-4 hours a day maximum on the computer and another 3-4 hours on work on activity time.
+No. We estimate that Virtual Edmond will spend approximately hours a week per core subject in elementary and approximately 8 hours per subject in grades 6-12.
 Their screen time could be lessened depending on their course load and the type of subjects they study.
 The involvement of the learning coach (parent or guardian) will be crucial to ensuring that the student is not spending too much time in front of a screen.

 What if we discover Virtual Edmond is not the right fit?